Tuning Up - No. 3 March 2023

 Overture to Robert le diable

 Wagner, unlike Gambara, became unimaginably successful.
 It could so easily have been different, as he drove his first wife Minna to distraction with his infidelities and money problems.
-Yet, he was able to avoid Gambara’s fate due to his ruthless ambition.
+He was however able to avoid Gambara’s miserable fate because of his ruthless ambition.
 An unscrupulous personality, Wagner never denied himself anything if it furthered his creative vision.
 In later life, backed by Ludwig II of Bavaria and with a new wife, stolen from a trusted colleague, Wagner combined ambition and ideology, innovative musical technique and managerial skills, so that a cosmopolitan elite were soon kneeling before him.
 By contrast, Gambara’s neediness causes him to hesitate at crucial moments, succumbing to unrealistic fantasies and lacking the confidence to face the world around him.

-There are yet more historical resonances in Balzac’s story, as we move into the early twentieth century.
+There are yet more historical resonances in Balzac’s story as the twentieth century approaches.
 The Jewish Austrian composer and theorist, Arnold Schönberg (1874-1951), was an eager follower of Wagner and believed wholeheartedly in the supremacy of the German musical tradition.
 He was fond of referring to Balzac in his musicological writing, and he must surely have read Gambara.
 We know too that he admired another Balzac story, Seraphita, about the final days of an androgynous sage, during which he/she is transformed into a spiritual being who prepares to leave the material world.
-Seraphita’s experience concurs with the mystical theology of Emanuel Swedenborg (1682-1777), who claimed his prophecies were dictated to him by Christ.
-In the story, Balzac summarises Swedenborg’s description of heaven, where there is no time or space, nor any separation of the opposites.
-Instead, essences and ideas exist in static form, and the moral condition of the soul dictates proximity to the divine.
-From these metaphysical insights, Schönberg invented the rules of serialism.
-Because, in the transcendent realm, there can be no up and down, no backwards or forwards, a note-row can be reversed or inverted without losing its essential identity.
+Seraphita’s experience concurs with the mystical theology of Emanuel Swedenborg (1682-1777), who claimed his prophecies were dictated directly to him by Christ.
+In Seraphita, Balzac summarises Swedenborg’s description of heaven, where there is no time and space, nor any separation of the opposites.
+Instead, essences and ideas exist in static form, and it is the moral condition of the soul that dictates proximity to the divine.
+From these metaphysical insights, Schönberg invented the rules of serialism because, in the transcendent realm, there is no up and down, no backwards and forwards, so that a note-row can be reversed or inverted without losing its essential identity.
 Schönberg, like Gambara, considered that his most ambitious music existed in a purely spiritual dimension beyond the limitations of earthly existence.
 It was thus no longer bound by the rules of harmony, including such notions as consonance and dissonance.
 Gambara states:

 Finale of Schönberg's String Quartet No.2

-This relentless desire to create transcendental music reveals a parallel between our reaching for heaven and reaching for the stars.
-Modern space travel has made this latter feat possible, while advanced recording technologies have unlocked new realms of musical sound.
-We are reminded of Gambara’s claim that ‘whatever extends science enhances art’, a statement of faith in the creative potential of improved and new musical instruments, including his own Panharmonicon, a type of organ capable of reproducing the colours of the romantic orchestra and even the human voice.
-Balzac thus anticipated the invention of the electronic synthesiser which has empowered individual composers to create seemingly limitless sound-worlds, allowing them to travel to metaphorical planets of their own invention.
+This desire to create the transcendental music of the future reveals a curious parallel between our spiritual longing to reach the heavens and humanity’s more literal ambition to reach the stars.
+Technological progress has made space travel a reality, while also unlocking new realms of musical sound.
+We are reminded of Gambara’s claim that ‘whatever extends science enhances art’.
+This was his statement of faith in the creative potential of improved and new musical instruments, including his own Panharmonicon, a type of organ capable of reproducing the colours of the romantic orchestra and even the human voice.
+Balzac thus anticipated the invention of the electronic synthesiser which empowered individual composers to create seemingly limitless sound-worlds, allowing them to travel to metaphorical planets of their own invention.

 A Faustian pact with science and technical innovation encourages the delusion that humanity can escape the restrictions of earthly existence, loosening our grasp of reality.
 The devil commands the material world, manipulating appearances and exploiting human fears to spread chaos.
 Perfect for the plot of an opera, you might think, and in Meyerbeer’s Robert le diable, the plot concerns the recovery of order and truth.
 Robert’s father, the Devil, tricks his son into losing his beloved, then tricks him again into using magic to win her back.
 Truth, it turns out, is synonymous with faith in the Christian God who exposes the whole diabolical deception.
 But ultimately, the spider weaving this web of deceit is Meyerbeer himself.
 He cleverly underpins the unfolding drama with powerful musical rhetoric, and his audience is willingly seduced by the spectacle of heroic deeds and the glamour of the occult, including a titillating ballet danced by the ghosts of lecherous nuns.